Use to find companies where this pattern is active.

 Explanation

 Each observation describes a distinct facet of cash conversion: Operating Cash Flow Relative to Net Income is high — operating cash flow exceeds reported net income, typically because depreciation and other non-cash items pass through to cash.
-FCF / Operating Cash Flow (industry-benchmarked) is high — a large share of operating cash flow remains after capex, indicating modest capex relative to OCF.
+FCF / Operating Cash Flow (industry-benchmarked) is high — a larger share of operating cash flow remains after capex than at most industry peers.
+The position is relative, so this can hold on a company whose capex still exceeded its operating cash flow outright.
 Depreciation Relative to Operating Cash Flow is high — depreciation is a meaningful share of operating cash flow, which is consistent with mature physical assets contributing significantly to the OCF figure.
 When all three align, the profile is typical of a mature, capex-light business where depreciation is the main accrual bridge between net income and cash.
 The observations do not predict whether this configuration will persist.

 Interpretation